wao218/alzheimer-classification/README.md

 <img src='./support/vs.jpg'>

 The early diagnosis of both these conditions can greatly influence outcomes as treatment is available earlier, improving quality of life on behalf of patients, and reducing the overall impact of dementia on the economy, as care costs are lower and patients can continue working for longer.
+The impact of this both economically and socially cannot be understated.

 In the United Kingdom, healthcare entities are instrumental in the recognition of dementia in the community.
 However, data suggests that current diagnostic effectiveness in the UK is less than ideal, and in a position to be improved.
 In 2018, Alzheimer's Research UK indicated that the diagnosis of dementia was only 67% effective ([*Source*](https://www.dementiastatistics.org/statistics/diagnoses-in-the-uk/)), suggesting that a third of patients did not receive a correct diagnosis.
 In individual healthcare systems in the UK, the range on this diagnosis varies anywhere from 54% to 80% ([*Source*](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6935598/)), as privacy policies and a lack of communication between systems can limit a practitioner's ability to fully evaluate a patient.